What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 But what if your mast cell histamine receptors are overly sensitive?

-This can trigger the surrounding mast cells to release more inflammatory mediators like histamine.
-And then that can trigger more mast cells until it snowballs out of control.
+This can trigger surrounding mast cells to release more inflammatory mediators, like histamine.
+And then that can trigger more mast cells, which release more mediators… until it snowballs out of control.

 This is how your mast cells can continue to release histamine and other inflammatory mediators even after the initial threat is gone.